TheOdinProject/curriculum/foundations/javascript_basics/variables_and_operators.md

 - Running JavaScript code using an HTML file and via the browser console.
 - Declaring variables with `let` and `const`.
-- Performing number operations
+- Performing number operations.
-- Performing string operations
+- Performing string operations.
-- Use of logical and mathematical operators
+- Using logical and mathematical operators.

 ### How to run JavaScript code